Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Results

 \subsection{Human Performance}

-In human performance, we measure both novice and expert players against the best overall performing GPT-4o.
-For the 100 games played by novices and 50 games played by experts, we compare the same 100 and 50 games played by GPT-4o.
+In human performance, we measure both novice and expert players against the best overall performing Claude 3.5 Sonnet.
+For the 100 games played by novices and 50 games played by experts, we compare the same games played by Claude 3.5 Sonnet.